SITCOMTN-100

 Catchup Service

 This is a custom-written service which finds gaps in the processing for various channels, and runs those images through their respective “pipelines” (not pipelineTasks but the respective unit of work for a given instrument/image/channel).
-This is specifically used for catchup on snowflake services - full focal plane catchup processing a very differently shaped problem, and is covered in Full Focal Plane Processing control.
+This is specifically used for catchup on snowflake services.
+For full focal plane processing there is no separate catchup mechanism: the per-worker queues themselves serve that purpose (see Catchup below).

 ImageExaminer (service likely needs replacing)